DrAnonymousNet/Nginx-Configurations/README.md

 [weigthedrounrobin.webm](https://user-images.githubusercontent.com/64500446/199351433-6d9ca410-75a9-4990-b522-6de1e7eb14a6.webm)

-As you would notice in the video above, the requests are distrbuted to the servers based on the weight assigned to each server.
+As you would notice in the video above, the requests are distributed to the servers based on the weight assigned to each server.

 ### IP Hash Configuration

 This algorithm hashes the IP Address of the client and makes sure every request from this client is served by the same server.
 When this server is unavailable, the request from this client will be served by another server.

 To configure this, add an `ip_hash` directive in the upstream context: